Aparajith-S/Kidnapped-Vehicle-Project/README.md

 > * Map data provided by 3D Mapping Solutions GmbH.

-## Success Criteria
+## Results
-If your particle filter passes the current grading code in the simulator (you can make sure you have the current version at any time by doing a `git pull`), then you should pass!
+1. **Accuracy**: the particle filter was observed to localize vehicle position and yaw to within the values specified in the parameters `max_translation_error` and `max_yaw_error` in `src/main.cpp`.

-The things the grading code is looking for are:
+2. **Performance**: the particle filter completed the execution within the time of 100 seconds.

-1. **Accuracy**: your particle filter should localize vehicle position and yaw to within the values specified in the parameters `max_translation_error` and `max_yaw_error` in `src/main.cpp`.
+3. **chrono** lib is used to evaluate execution time. a sporadic max of 6ms and an average of 1.6ms was observed

-2. **Performance**: your particle filter should complete execution within the time of 100 seconds.
+a video of the recorded output from the simulator can be found here : [simulator_output](./results.mp4)

-## How to write a README
+## Discussions
-A well written README file can enhance your project and portfolio.
-Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).
+`Notes:` since the number of particles are < 100 further optimizations were not carried out.
+However, if N > 100 particles the `ParticleFilter::dataAssociation(...)` function's time complexity can be improved from O{N^2} to O{Nlog(N)} by sorting the landmarks and doing a binary search instead of a linear search over N elements.